-- School-wide standardized reading scores increase by several percentage points each year as Ferst program graduates progress through the school system;
+- School-wide standardized reading scores increase by several percentage points each year as Ferst Readers graduates progress through the school system.

 - Increased awareness of the importance of developing early literacy skills - in the home, and throughout the community.